mikael-ros/EDAN40-EDAF95.exercises/readme.md

 ---
 ## Usage
 > [!TIP]
-> Another way to use this repo is to create a fork, then remove all my solutions (either all at once, or as you go).
+> Another way to use this repo is to create a fork or branch, then remove all my solutions (either all at once, or as you go).
 Then you'll be left with test cases that, as long as you preserve my naming conventions, can be used to test your solutions as you go.
+If you desire you can submit it to me, and I'll figure out a way to display both mine and your solutions (for example creating seperate folder structures)

 ### Load module
 ```console